Outdoor Warning Siren System

 An Attack Warning signal is a 3 to 5 minute wavering siren.
 This signal means that an actual attack against the United States has been detected and that the Federal Emergency Broadcast System has been activated.

 The Village of Northbrook will not issue the all clear for any Alert or Attack signals.
-Please monitor commercial radio and television for further information.
+Please monitor local radio and television for further information.

 The Northbrook Park District also operates an alert system at its parks and golf courses for lightning.
 One long, consistent siren signals lightning; short, repetitive sirens signal an "All Clear".